Vinci: raised rib, red front and small silver center bead

 Both are in the same price category, that isn't much of a factor.
 A new

 A5 will quickly set you back the cost of a trigger job, however, and some

 aftermarket chokes to make it usable.
-It is more fun to carry than a Vinci,
+It is a bit more fun to carry than

-but a lot less fun to shoot.
-The A5 has a better magazine capacity, 4+1
+a Vinci, but a lot less fun to shoot.
+The A5 has a larger magazine capacity,

 and more versatile alternative not to the Vinci, but to the Benelli

 Ultralight (6 lbs., 3 oz. as tested with a 24 inch barrel).
 The Benelli